 Other important changes to our breathing occur when we open an email or engage in endless scrolling on social media.
 In an article published in 2008, Linda Stone coined the phrase ‘e-mail apnoea’ to describe how our breathing changes in response to our interaction with technology.

 My experience as a psychologist, in this respect, is not unusual.
-It remains overwhelmingly common that psychologists and other mental health professionals will use conscious breathing training as a frontline tool for the management of many psychological disorders, including anxiety and depression.
+It remains overwhelmingly common that psychologists and other mental health professionals will use conscious breathing training as a frontline tool.
+They use this tool for the management of many psychological disorders, including anxiety and depression.

 bobi for better breathing

-bobi helps facilitate the habit of better breathing and is a great device to help children ground and create a positive emotional response during times of stress or anxiety.
-For more information on bobi, contact us online at admin@meetbobi.com.
+bobi _ a personal breathing coach helps facilitate the habit of better breathing.
+This innovative mindful device is designed to help children ground and create a positive emotional response during times of stress or anxiety.
+Get bobi from here to arm your little kiddos and loved ones with a secret weapon with better breathing technique.

 References